-- Heat the oil in a pan over a medium heat.
-Add the onion and pepper and cook for 2 minutes.
+- Heat 0.5 tablespoon Olive oil in a pan over a medium heat.
+Add 1 Onion and 1 Red bell pepper and cook for 2 minutes.

-- Add the rice and stir.
+- Add 180 g Rice and stir.
 Toast the rice in the pan for 2 minutes.

-- Remove from the heat, fluff up the rice with a fork and add the parsley.
+- Remove from the heat, fluff up the rice with a fork and add 10 g Fresh parsley.

 - Make this dish even easier and swap out half the tomato sauce for some salsa.
 You will need to then adjust the seasoning, but it's a really easy way to add lots of flavour.